alexandre-touret/api-first-workshop/docs/workshop.md

 }
 ```

-At the end, you will have these API resources:
+At the end, you will have these API resource classes:

 **GuitarResource**